green-engineering/if-k8s-metrics-importer/README.md

 **Index.ts**

-We host the k8s-metrics-importer plugin in the index.ts file.
-This is where we run queries that fetch our key metrics from Kubernetes (if-k8s-metrics-importer/src/lib/k8s-metrics-importer/index.ts).
+We host the k8s-metrics-importer plugin in the `index.ts` [file](if-k8s-metrics-importer/src/lib/k8s-metrics-importer/index.ts).
+This is where we run queries that fetch our key metrics from Kubernetes.
 We use the k8s metrics-server and standard k8s rest api's to pull the cpu and memory usage per container and get the node and pod details.

 ## Usage

-We reference the k8s-metrics-importer plugin in the 'basic.yml' file (if-k8s-metrics-importer/examples/k8s-metrics-importer/basic.yml at main · nb-green-ops/if-k8s-metrics-importer (github.com)).
+We reference the k8s-metrics-importer plugin in the `basic.yml` [file](if-k8s-metrics-importer/examples/k8s-metrics-importer/basic.yml).

+Please note, to recieve a Kubernetes token you will need to create your own kubernetes service account.
+A service account is a non-human account that provides a distinct identity in a Kubernetes cluster.
+Service accounts are managed by the Kubernetes API and are bound to specific namespaces.
+They are used to provide an identity for pods that want to interact with the API server.
+Service account credentials are stored as Kubernetes secrets, which are mounted into pods to allow in-cluster processes to talk to the Kubernetes API.

 ```yaml
 plugins: